Texas Tech University

 c.
 Voluminous and Heavy Shipments

-When Central Warehouse does not have sufficient staff and/or equipment to unload or set in place a large or heavy shipment, the requisitioning department is responsible for arranging for outside services.
+When Central Warehouse does not have sufficient staff and/or equipment to unload or set in place a large or heavy shipment, the requisitioning department is responsible for arranging outside services for these types of shipments.
 Warehouse personnel will notify the department when such a shipment is received.
-Requests for services to be provided by off-campus personnel must be coordinated through Procurement Services.
+Requests for services to be provided by off-campus personnel must be coordinated through Procurement Services and must comply with TTU OP 72.09, Procurement of Goods and Services.

 d.
 Hazardous Materials Shipments

 The Office of Environmental Health & Safety will be responsible for receiving all hazardous materials shipments.
 They will direct the delivery of the shipments to the requisitioning department.
-Central Warehouse will direct any hazardous materials shipments to Environmental Health & Safety, who maintain a chemical inventory within the warehouse.
+Central Warehouse will direct any hazardous materials shipments to Environmental Health & Safety, which maintains and catalogs chemical inventory within the warehouse.

 e.
 Foreign Shipments